-Ira J. Lamel, Executive Vice President and Chief Financial Officer, Age 65
+Ira J. Lamel, Executive Vice President and Chief Financial Officer (through August 31, 2013), Age 65

 Mr. Lamel was appointed Executive Vice President, Chief Financial Officer and Treasurer on October 1, 2001, and served as Corporate Secretary from January 2003 until April 2009 and served as Treasurer until July 2009.
-In September 2012, the Company announced the planned retirement of Mr. Lamel.
+Mr. Lamel retired as Executive Vice President and Chief Financial Officer in August 2013.
+He remains employed by the Company as Special Advisor to the CEO on various business development opportunities.
 Prior to his appointment at Hain Celestial, Mr. Lamel, a certified public accountant, was a partner at Ernst & Young LLP where he served in various capacities from June 1973 to September 2001.
 Ernst & Young LLP serves as our registered independent accountants.
 Mr. Lamel serves as a director of GSI Group Inc. (a technology device company), where he is Chairman of the Audit Committee and a member of the Compensation Committee.